 District of Squamish Council is made up of seven individuals and those individuals need to work together with the Chief Administrative Officer to run the community.

 I have seen first-hand how unproductive council meetings get when personalities conflict and the work of council becomes bogged down in petty squabbles.
-It is my wish that Squamish elects a diverse council with a range of skills, qualifications and knowledge.
+It is my wish that Squamish once again elects a diverse council with a range of skills, qualifications and knowledge.
 You can count on me to work with the other six members of council and the municipal staff for the good of the community.

-Three basic commitments I am making:
+Three basic commitments I'm making:

 -I'll show up